double-em/AHK-Keybinds/README.md

 # AHK-Keybinds

-Run add_to_startup.ps1 to add QWERTY located keybinds like Ctrl + C and Ctrl + V to the Dvorak layout.
+Adds QWERTY located keybinds like Ctrl + C and Ctrl + V to the Dvorak layout.

+## Running the Script
+- Run the script with [AutoHotkey](https://www.autohotkey.com/).
+- To add the script to the users Windows startup run the add_to_startup.ps1 script.